cerner/terra-core/packages/terra-i18n/README.md

 ## Getting Started

-It is recommended to use the `terra-base` component implementation; `terra-base` will handle locale changes, manage the locale loading state and receive customized translation messages from an application and pass them into the `I18nProvider`.
+This component is not intended for direct usage by developers.
+It is recommended to use the `terra-base` component instead which acts as an abstraction around terra-i18n and react-intl's Intl Provider component.
 See [`terra-base documentation`](https://github.com/cerner/terra-core/tree/master/packages/terra-base) to get started.

 However, terra-i18n can be installed with [npmjs](https://www.npmjs.com):
   - `npm install terra-i18n`